dmitriid/every/README.md

 You should buy the book :) You can then use this repo as a starting point to implement the rest (it's rather simple, actually).

+The idea for passing CSS vars with `style` to have dynamic CSS comes from [What I Like About Writing Styles with Svelte](https://css-tricks.com/what-i-like-about-writing-styles-with-svelte/).

 ### What's here

 **CSS**